karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Loop reversal UX (BORING and wording)
+  - In BORING mode, show “[WARN]” instead of the warning glyph for the loop reversal prompt.
+  - Change prompt wording to “Abort?” (default Y).
+Non‑TTY and STAN_YES=1 still proceed by default.
+  - Files: src/stan/loop/reversal.ts

+- Summary (BORING) style
+  - Render lower‑case status labels in the summary line: timeout, ok, warn, fail, cancelled.
+  - Files: src/stan/run/summary.ts

+- Live UI — header alignment
+  - Left-aligned all columns in the live table so headers align with their content.
+  - Fixes "Time" header being shifted two spaces right and "Output" one space right.
+  - Files: src/stan/run/live/format.ts

 - Live restart hardening — epoch guard and cancelled set
-  - Implemented a per‑session epoch token in runSessionOnce; all runScripts hooks (onStart/onEnd/onHang*) now ignore callbacks from stale epochs after a restart.
+  - Implemented a per‑session epoch token in runSessionOnce; all runScripts hooks (onStart/onEnd/onHang\*) now ignore callbacks from stale epochs after a restart.
 Prevents “ghost end‑state” updates from the prior session.
   - On restart, add all scheduled script keys to the cancelled set so any late onEnd/terminal events from the prior session are ignored by the UI.
   - Files: src/stan/run/session.ts
 - Stabilize live restart behavior test
   - Updated live.restart.behavior.test to accept either:
     - a [CANCELLED] frame between restart and the first [WAIT]/[RUN] for that row, or